Ask yourself: does your book represent you in the best possible way?

 Before & After

 As a rule, if you notice the design of the interior of a book, there should be a good reason the designer is interrupting your reading.
-Unfortunately, in the original design of The Evergreen Author, with its double line spacing and contrasty text fonts, it was distracting without good reason.
+Unfortunately, in the original design of The Evergreen Author, with its double line spacing and contrasty text fonts, it was distracting without a good reason.

 Extract and Reset